edison-moreland/hudOS/README.md

 # hudOS
-Experimental PinePhone distro to provide a heads-up display using the Nreal Air.
+Experimental PinePhone Pro distro to provide a heads-up display using the Nreal Air.
 This is very much a work in progress and not ready to be used.

-HudOS should be compatible with all PinePhone hardware revisions.
-Development is being done on a PinePhone v1.2b, with some testing done on a v1.1.
-Any revision before v1.2a will need [hardware modifications](https://wiki.pine64.org/wiki/PinePhone_v1.2#USB) to allow use of the Nreal Air.
+In theory PinePhone support should be possible, but I haven't been able to get the Nreal glasses to work.

 # Phone setup
 NOTE: Setup was built on x86_64 Manjaro.
 This should work on any modern linux distro, YMMV.